If you're a smartphone user, you're probably wondering: how much data do you need?

 However, if you happen to use Amazon Prime Instant Video, you may be in for major data consumption.
 PC Magazine reports that the lowest quality will eat up 0.6 GB of data per hour, whereas the highest quality is guaranteed to chew through 5.8 GB of data per hour.

-And what about YouTube videos?
+And what about when you watch YouTube videos?
 Yes, YouTube videos devour data as well.
-Expect 120 MB of standard quality video and 360 MB of HD quality video to be used per hour.
+Expect 120 MB of standard quality video and 360 MB of HD quality video to be used per hour when you watch YouTube.

-Pro Tip for Reducing Data: Several video apps offer or will soon offer offline features, meaning that you can download the videos and watch them on-the-go.
+Pro Tip: Several video apps offer or will soon offer offline features, meaning that you can download the videos and watch them on-the-go.

 Furthermore, you can always stick with cell phone providers that offer free video streaming as part of their plan package.
 Finally, if you absolutely must stream video while off WiFi, then please set your video quality to the lowest setting.